camercu/oscp-prep/CHEATSHEET.md

 ## Miscellaneous ###################################
 # bypass first time prompt when have non-interactive shell
 ssh -o "UserKnownHostsFile=/dev/null" -o "StrictHostKeyChecking=no" ...

+# only allow a specific ssh key ability to port forward through port 6969:
+# add following to ~/.ssh/authorized_keys
+echo "from=\"$from_addr\",command=\"/usr/sbin/false\",no-agent-forwarding,no-X11-forwarding,no-pty,permitopen=\"localhost:6969\" $pubkey" >> ~/.ssh/authorized_keys
+# where $from_addr is the IP that will be connecting to kali, and $pubkey is
+# the full text of the id_rsa.pub file that you are using for this purpose.
 ```

-When repeatedly using the same ProxyJump, it is easier to use if you set up `ssh_config`
+When repeatedly using the same ProxyJump, it is easier to use if you set up `ssh_config` appropriately.
-appropriately.
 See [here](https://medium.com/maverislabs/proxyjump-the-ssh-option-you-probably-never-heard-of-2d7e41d43464) for more details.
 Summary of how to do it:

 ```
 Host jumpbox1